stcarrez/ada-awa/README.md

 - Fix #15: Compilation with debug mode sometimes fails due to incorrect GNAT config project
 - Fix #16: Allow the configuration of server max upload size and max form submission size
 - Fix #17: Error generated when a blog article makes a reference to a non existing image
+- Fix #18: AWA blog plugin fails to serve an image when it is stored in the storage directory

 ## Version 2.3     - Jul 2021
 - Update Trumbowyg editor to version 2.23.0